 ACTP BREEDING PROGRAM

-The constant threat of the species in the wild due to human influences, increases the need for the development of a captive reserve population more than ever.
+The constant threat to the species in the wild due to human influences increases the need for the development of a captive reserve population more than ever.
 A captive reserve population acts as insurance for an unforeseen drop in the population in the wild.
-This includes plans to reintroduce captive birds into the wild, for the colonization of new habitats and for the founding of new colonies in the event that this is needed.
+This includes plans to reintroduce captive birds into the wild, for the colonisation of new habitats and for the founding of new colonies in the event that this is needed.
 At present the wild population is growing well, and there is no need for captive birds to be released.
 In fact the main wild population is now growing quickly, which in turn is increasing the farmer/bird interaction, suggesting that this local population is reaching its current capacity.
 Due to this, it may now be a good idea to move some of this population to other historic locations; of which Parque Nacional do Boqueirão da Onça is one such locality.

-Since 2014, ACTP is official partner of the Brazilian government in the Lear’s macaw program.
-We support the Brazilian government on site as well as in the development of a captive reserve population in our breeding facility in Germany..
+In 2014, ACTP became an official partner of the Brazilian Government in the Lear’s Macaw program; we gave our support on site in Brazil, as well as via the development of a captive reserve population at our breeding facility in Germany.